DPDK/dpdk/doc/guides/nics/mana.rst

   Low-level user space driver library for Microsoft Azure Network Adapter devices, it is automatically loaded by libibverbs.

-  The minimum required version of rdma-core with libmana is v43.
+  The support of MANA is not merged in rdma-core 42.

 - **Kernel modules**